-After lunch, relax for the afternoon, or take an optional visit to nearby Ranthambhore Fort.
+After lunch, relax for the afternoon, or take an optional visit to nearby Ranthambhore Fort (in 2018 this excursion will take place in the morning on day six).
 In the evening, enjoy a tiger talk with a local naturalist: the perfect preparation for tomorrow's adventure.

 Day Five: Two guided wildlife safaris into Ranthambhore National Park

 This morning, you'll enjoy the first of two expertly guided tours in search of some of the park's most revered inhabitants: striped hyenas, sambar deer, sloth bears and, of course, tigers (and perhaps even a leopard).
 After lunch, your second guided tour into the park offers you another opportunity to look out for tigers and many other extraordinary wild animals at close quarters, too.

 Day Six: Travel to Jaipur